thenbrent/multisite-user-management/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.8 =
+Optional Upgrade: only upgrade if you want to assign a role for a blog marked mature or with search engines blocked.

 = 0.7 =
 Optional Upgrade: you only need to upgrade if you want to assign a role for a blog marked mature or with search engines blocked.